adhi2k/QRdecomposition/README.md

 ### Gram-Schmidt Method
 ```
 #Program to QR decomposition using the Gram-Schmidt method
-#Developed by: your name : srinath N
+#Developed by: your name : Balaji SK
-#RegisterNumber: 2305003009
+#RegisterNumber: 2305003001

 import numpy as np